 Get an RM mentor

-“If you want to move from a non-RM background, your chance of success is higher if you move internally within the bank and have a senior RM as your mentor to help you build up your skills,” says Kang from Scorpio.
+“If you want to move from a non-RM background, your chance of success is higher if you move internally within the bank and have a senior RM as your mentor to help you build up your skills,” says the private banker from the European firm.